Browns QB Watson suspended 6 games, NFL weighs appeal

 The Browns were widely condemned for signing Watson.
 The team has been desperate to find a long-term answer at quarterback — they’ve had a league-high 32 starters since 1999 — and many questioned why the team would take on a player with so much baggage.

-“I have never assaulted, disrespected or harassed any woman in my life,” he said at his first news conference with the Browns.
+“I have never assaulted, disrespected or harassed any woman in my life,” he said at the dais, where he was joined by Browns general manager Andrew Berry and coach Kevin Stefanski.
+“I was raised differently.
+That is not my DNA.
+That is not my culture.
+That is not me as a person.”

+The remaining lawsuit could still go to trial, but both sides agreed to wait until 2023, after after the upcoming season.

 On July 15, 30 women settled lawsuits against the Texans after claiming the team ignored and enabled Watson as he harassed and assaulted them during the therapy sessions.
 Terms of the settlements were confidential.